What’s next for Hemodialysis?

 There have been some business moves recently in the renal care sector that may well signal that home dialysis is set to become more common.
 In February this year, NxStage, one of the world’s leading manufacturers of home hemodialysis (HHD) machines, was bought by German renal care giant Fresenius Medical Care in a $2 billion deal.

-Back in the 1970s, 40% of dialysis in the US took place in patient homes but this lost popularity in the 80s and 90s in favour of patients travelling to purpose-built medical centres.
+Back in the 1970s, 40% of dialysis in the US took place in patient homes but this lost popularity in the 80s and 90s in favour of patients travelling to purpose-built medical centers.
 Disadvantages of home hemodialysis (HHD) included the fact that bulky devices and their associated consumables took up a lot of space in homes and patients struggled with device maintenance.
 However, recent developments have led to smaller machines with streamlined consumables, and which are easier to clean and disinfect.

 Fresenius Medical Care is the world’s largest provider of dialysis products and services and, as such, is well placed to drive the market.
 Its takeover of NxStage is, we believe, a move which could spark an industry-wide migration to home dialysis.

-Home dialysis has many advantages for patients compared to the more usual In-Centre Hemodialysis (ICHD).
-Treatment out of the home is notoriously time-intensive - patients typically have three sessions per week, each lasting around four hours, plus there is the travel time to and from the dialysis centre.
+Home dialysis has many advantages for patients compared to the more usual In-Center Hemodialysis (ICHD).
+Treatment out of the home is notoriously time-intensive – patients typically have three sessions per week, each lasting around four hours, plus there is the travel time to and from the dialysis center.
 Home dialysis, by contrast, has significant lifestyle benefits.
 It allows the patient to have a flexible treatment schedule with no need to travel, allowing them to stay in employment/education and generally have far less disruption in their daily lives.

 Additionally, research indicates that shorter, more frequent dialysis may offer medical benefits, too.
 It reduces post-dialysis recovery time, improves overall sense of wellbeing, improves blood pressure and reduces the amount of medication the patient needs to take.
 Alternatively users may choose to maintain the 3x per week schedule but conduct overnight sessions, benefitting from a slower, gentler treatment as well as the obvious lifestyle benefits.
-In both cases users can avoid the dreaded “dialysis weekend” inherent in the schedules of most dialysis centres.
+In both cases users can avoid the dreaded “dialysis weekend” inherent in the schedules of most dialysis centers.

 However, it’s not just patients that look set to drive the demand for home dialysis.
 Payers are also leaning towards it, due to its potential for cost reductions and cost incentives.
 As long ago as 2011, the USA Centers for Medicare and Medicaid Services (CMS) had already adopted a new payment system for their Medicare renal disease programme which favours home dialysis.
 This gave dialysis providers more financial incentive to offer home dialysis services and already seems to have had an effect in the US and may also have contributed to growth in home dialysis utilisation generally.

 The statistics are certainly beginning to bear this out.
-In 2008, 93.5% of US dialysis patients received their treatment in centres but by 2016 that figure had dropped to 89%.
+In 2008, 93.5% of US dialysis patients received their treatment in centers but by 2016 that figure had dropped to 89%.
 It is also worth noting that the overall numbers of US patients receiving dialysis has risen from 108,945 in 2008 to 121,209 in 2016, which gives a sense of the rising demand for this treatment.

 In the UK, the National Institute for Health and Care Excellence (NICE) already recommends that patients are given a choice over the setting and type of dialysis.
 In terms of cost, NxStage has reported to NICE that the average price per treatment for their System One home dialysis device is just 60% of the current NHS tariff price for home dialysis, a strong financial incentive to make the switch.

 Back in 2009-2010, a study assessed that chronic kidney disease care per patient receiving dialysis can be crudely estimated at £27,000 per annum.
-In that same year, dialysis cost the NHS just over half a billion pounds a year (£504,680,228) with transport of the patient to and from dialysis centres costing just over £49.5 million.
+In that same year, dialysis cost the NHS just over half a billion pounds a year (£504,680,228) with transport of the patient to and from dialysis centers costing just over £49.5 million.

 As of Dec 2013, just over 27,000 UK patients were receiving dialysis, with 5% (1,113) being treated at home.
 The overall number of people on home hemodialysis has increased by 3% since then, with 1,256 patients receiving home treatment in 2016.

 Although home dialysis is clearly an attractive alternative, there are many perceived barriers that may discourage patients from choosing it.
-Many cite fear of losing the in-centre back-up from staff and a reluctance to self-cannulate (introduce a thin tube into their veins).
+Many cite fear of losing the in-center back-up from staff and a reluctance to self-cannulate (introduce a thin tube into their veins).
 Other factors include wanting to separate home life from medical life and not wishing to burden family/friends with having to assist with treatment.

 However, it is likely that these barriers can be overcome with innovative new devices and systems, adequate education, including motivational training to empower the patient, as well as supportive medical staff.
 Another barrier which may be more difficult to overcome, though, is a lack of suitable accommodation for home dialysis, especially given today’s trend for smaller new homes and expensive house prices.
 One recent study of patients from a predialysis clinic in London found that only 29% of homes assessed were suitable for peritoneal dialysis and only one home was suitable for home hemodialysis.